scottfr/SystemsBook/Models and Truth/Models and Truth.md

 ~ Exercise

 You have been commissioned to build a model of population growth for a herd of zebra in Namibia.
 You have some data on the historical size of the population of zebras but this data is limited.
 You also have access to more than a dozen experts who have studied zebras their whole life and have an intimate understanding of the behavior of the zebras.

+Would it be better to build a mechanistic or statistical model for this data?

 ~ Answer